-Improve your fiscal habits, and your credit score will soar.
+Improve your fiscal habits, and your credit score will gain positive momentum.
 But knowing what improvements to make can be tricky.
 Should you pay off high-interest debt?
 Should you cancel certain credit cards?
 How should you handle that bankruptcy looming over your credit report?

 If you're considering a VA loan but need help navigating your credit options, get some free help from the Veterans United Lighthouse Program.

 Lighthouse works tirelessly (and at no charge) on behalf of service members who fall short of VA loan requirements.
 Working with Lighthouse is a no-cost process, but not necessarily an easy one.
 Improving your credit requires commitment and hard work.
 If you're ready to make the necessary changes to pursue a VA home loan, partner with a helpful advocate.

 Get some clarity on your financial situation by talking to a Veterans United loan specialist at 855-870-8845 or fill out this online form to get started today.